 WHAT TO KNOW:

-• Risk Factors: history of mental illness, family history of mental illness, history of abuse, use of drugs/alcohol, significant loss, previous attempts, exposure to suicidal behavior in others, access to lethal weapons, struggles and fears of acceptance with sexual orientation.
+Risk Factors: history of mental illness, anxiety, family history of mental illness, history of abuse, use of drugs/alcohol, conduct disorder, stressful life events, significant loss, traumatic brain injury, previous attempts, exposure to suicidal behavior in others, access to lethal weapons, struggles and fears of acceptance with sexual orientation, prolonged stress (bullying).

 PROTECTIVE FACTORS can help keep your child safe:

-• Strong coping/problem-solving skills, positive self-image, close family relationships, strong peer support, spiritual faith, involvement in activities, community connectedness, and restricted means (firearms, drugs, etc.).
+Access to mental health care, strong coping/problem-solving skills, positive self-image, close connected family relationships, strong peer support, spiritual faith, involvement in activities, community connectedness, and restricted means (firearms, drugs, etc.).

 If a child/student is in distress: